Trail Diplomacy / Diplomatic Encounters

 Good humor left behind

-Pierre, SD At Good Humor Island, a council with the Lakota Sioux brings diplomatic speeches, a military parade, and gifts.
-During a tour of the barge, relationships sour.
-When they try to disembark, Clark draws his sword.
+At Good Humor Island at present Pierre, South Dakota, a council with the Lakota Sioux brings diplomatic speeches, a military parade, and gifts.
+When the captains try to disembark, weapons are raised.

 September 5, 1805